 Seek Care Early

-If you have any of these symptoms after a car accident, even mild ones, seek evaluation immediately.
-Early treatment dramatically improves outcomes.
-Delaying care by even 2-3 weeks can allow scar tissue to form and symptoms to become chronic.
+If you have any of these symptoms after a car accident, even mild ones, a prompt evaluation is recommended.
+Early treatment allows clinicians to document your injuries and begin a structured care plan before symptoms progress.

 The Four Grades of Whiplash

 - 1Grade 0: No neck complaints, no physical signs.
-Common when symptoms are still pending.
+Symptoms may still be pending.

 - 2Grade 1: Neck complaint (pain, stiffness, or tenderness) but no physical signs.

-- 3Grade 2: Neck complaint AND musculoskeletal signs (reduced ROM, point tenderness).
+- 3Grade 2: Neck complaint AND musculoskeletal signs (reduced range of motion, point tenderness).

-- 4Grade 3: Neck complaint AND neurological signs (decreased/absent reflexes, weakness, sensory deficits).
+- 4Grade 3: Neck complaint AND neurological signs (decreased or absent reflexes, weakness, sensory deficits).

 - 5Grade 4: Neck complaint AND fracture or dislocation.
 Requires immediate emergency care.